 One other employer-sponsored benefit is an HRA.
 This Health Reimbursement Account can be used to reimburse an employee for out-of-pocket medical expenses.
 These accounts are funded by your employer, and you may even be allowed to roll the money over from year to year if funds are not depleted.

-Child care costs for a baby average almost $1,000 per month in the United States.
-And in some of the most expensive areas in the country, the cost is double the amount each month.
+Childcare costs for a baby average almost $1,000 per month in the United States.
+And in some of the most expensive areas in the country, the cost is double that amount each month.

 A Dependent Care Flexible Savings Account (DCFSA) is a pre-tax benefit account you use to pay for eligible dependent care services for a child or adult dependent, while you and your spouse, are working, looking for work, or attending school full-time.

 If you’ve just finished an undergraduate degree, you may be thinking about how much of your salary will go toward paying back student loans each month.